American Montessori Society 2019 Recognition Awards

 April 2, 2019.

 Every year, through a variety of awards, the American Montessori Society honors individuals who have made exceptional contributions to the Montessori Movement.
+This includes outstanding volunteers, in recognition of their impact on AMS.
+We also offer grants and scholarships that provide support for endeavors pertinent to Montessori.
 The following recipients were announced during Community Night at The Montessori Event 2019, held in March in Washington, DC.

 Dr. Maria Montessori Ambassador Award: Senator William C. Smith Jr.